Random trees have height $O(\sqrt{n})$: Introduction

 \begin{cor} For any probability distribution $\mu=(\mu_k,k\geq 0)$ on $\N$ with $\mu_0+\mu_1<1$, $\e[\height(\randomtree_{\mu,n})]=O(n^{1/2})$, and, more generally, for any fixed $r<\infty$, $\e[\height(\randomtree_{\mu,n})^r]=O(n^{r/2})$ as $n\to\infty$ over all $n$ such that $\p(|\randomtree_\mu|=n)>0$. \end{cor}

 Theorem \ref{thm.biengaussiantails} and Corollary \ref{cor.expectedheightbien} strengthen Theorem 1.2 and Corollary 1.3 in \cite{MR3077536}, as they are not restricted to critical offspring distributions with finite variance and the bounds only depend on $\mu$ via $\mu_0$ and $\mu_1$.
 This resolves conjectures stated in \cite{addarioberryfattrees} and \cite{MR3077536}.
+Again, this theorem also holds for the larger class of simply-generated trees, stated as Theorem \ref{thm.simplygengaussian} below, solving Problem 21.9 from \cite{janson_simpygen}.
+Theorem \ref{thm.simplygengaussian} also resolves a conjecture by McDiarmid and Scott on the \emph{block-diameter} of a family of random graphs called \emph{block-graphs} \cite{McDiarmidScott}; see Theorem \ref{thm:blockgraphs}.
+(In fact, our result is stronger than their conjecture; McDiarmid and Scott are interested in tightness of the diameter under rescaling, while our results also provide Gaussian tail bounds.)
+We provide more details in Section \ref{sec:blockgraphs}.

 $\star$ The requirement in Theorem~\ref{thm.biengaussiantails} that $n$ is sufficiently large (where ``sufficiently large'' depends on $\mu$) is necessary.
 To see this, note that if $\mu$ has support $\{0,1,N\}$ then for any $n < N+1$, with probability one $\randomtree_{\mu,n}$ is a path (so has height $n-1$).
 The requirement in Theorem~\ref{thm.biengaussiantails} that $1-\mu_0-\mu_1$ and $\mu_0/(\mu_0+\mu_1)$ be bounded from below is also necessary.
 To see this, it suffices to consider probability distributions $\mu$ of the form